odk-x/docs/odkx-src/docs-tech-guide.rst

 This document explains how to set up your computer and work locally as an ODK-X Docs contributor.
-Local set up includes installing some software, and working locally involves:
+Local setup includes installing some software, and working locally involves:

 - writing documentation text or code in a code editor